GMACS-project/GMACS_tpl-cpp_code/README.md

 # GMACS_tpl-cpp_code

 This is a repository with GMACS tpl and C++ source code only.
 The base code was distributed by Andre Punt on Jan.
-18, 2024 following the Jnauary 2024 Crab Modeling Workshop in Anchorage, AK.
+18, 2024 following the January 2024 Crab Modeling Workshop in Anchorage, AK.
 This repository is a bit "cleaner" than the [GMACS_Assessment_code](https://github.com/GMACS-project/GMACS_Assessment_code) repository because it contains **only** the base tpl code, a template for the personal.tpl code, the src and include sub-folders with c++ code, and a platform-independent CMake file to make the gmacs executable.

 The intention of this repository is to restrict it to only the tpl and c++ code in the top-level folder, the `src` and `include` sub-folders, and a `testing` sub-folder.
 Developers should create branches off the main branch to develop and test code, then merge their changes back into the main branch after testing is successful.
 Please **DO NOT** create parallel folder structures on the main branch (as has been done in the GMACS_Assessment_code repository).